shivammathur/setup-php/README.md

   extensions: xdebug-beta
 ```

+- Blackfire PHP extension is available for install.

 - Extensions which cannot be installed gracefully leave an error message in the logs, the action is not interrupted.

 ## :wrench: Tools Support